-Dr Linn Eleanor Zhang is a lecturer within the Institute for International Management at Loughborough University London.
+Dr Linn E. Zhang is a Senior Lecturer (eqv.
+Associate Professor) at the Institute for International Management, Loughborough University London.

 Her teaching and research interests cover a wide range of topics in cross-cultural management, such as multiculturalism, language in international business, global leadership, workplace diversity and qualitative research method.

 Linn graduated from Department of Management and Organisation at Hanken School of Economics in Helsinki Finland.
 Her PhD examines the diversity and dynamics of expatriation in the context of cross-cultural adjustment and acculturation.
 She is a member of the Higher Education Academy in the UK.
 Before joining Loughborough London, Linn has taught a wide range of Management subjects such as Strategic Management, Economic and Social Foundations for Sustainable Organisations, International HRM at Royal Holloway, University of London and King’s College London.

 Linn's research contributes to a deeper understanding of people management in organisations.
 Specifically, she researches expatriates and local employees in both private and public sectors from language, identity, gender, and race perspectives.
 She employs in-depth interview, ethnographic observation, as well as case study to better understand how these employees adjust cross-culturally, develop language competences and cope with challenges related to cultural identity, work-life balance and career development.

 A central thread of her research is interaction across boundaries, which is manifested in various research settings, such as the boundary spanning of multicultural employees, the translation of human resource management policies to practices among foreign employees at multinational corporation subsidiaries abroad, and the firm-level activities globalizing actors engage in across national borders.